 There is no electricity at Duggalbitta, Chopta, Tungnath and Deoria Tal.
-If you think you will need electricity then do confirm with the hotels or guest houses at these places if they have a generators or not.
+If you think you will need electricity, then do confirm with the hotels or guest houses at these places if they have a generator or not.
 Mayadeep hotel at Duggalbitta may run the generator for you.

-In winters, there is no accommodation at Chopta or Tungnath which you will find open.
-When there is ample of snow even Duggalbitta is hard to reach.
+In winter, there is no accommodation at Chopta or Tungnath which you will find open.
+When there is ample snow even Duggalbitta is hard to reach.

 Phone Signals at Tungnath / Chandrashilla

 We couldn’t find any signals of Phone on the trek to Tungnath and Chandrashilla.
-Nearby Chopta, the phone signals were present but with very poor connectivity.
+Nearby Chopta, the phone signals were present but with inferior connectivity.
 There is no issue of Phone connectivity on the entire route before Duggalbitta.
 We had BSNL, Airtel and Idea connections with us.

-Nearest Petrol Pump is at Kund about 7-8 KMs before Ukhimath.
+Nearest Petrol Pump is at Kund about 7-8 km before Ukhimath.
 I will suggest that you top-up the fuel either at Srinagar or Rudra Prayag.

-Although there are number of ATMs on the route as well and we used Chandrapuri ATM which comes after Agustmuni and before Syal Saur.
+Although there is a number of ATMs on the route as well and we used Chandrapuri ATM which comes after Agustmuni and before Syal Saur.
 Chandrapuri ATM is the closest ATM because I guess there is no ATM present at Ukhimath.

 Important Places around Tungnath / Chandrashilla with Distances

-- Syal Saur to Ukhimath is 18-20 KMs approx. Syal Saur comes first even before Kund when going towards Ukhimath from Delhi.
+- Syal Saur to Ukhimath is 18-20 km approx. When traveling towards Ukhimath from Delhi, Syal Saur comes first.

-- Kund to Guptkashi is about 25 KMs and further 22 KMs is Gauri Kund where the road ends.
-From Gauri Kund a 14 KMs trek starts for Kedarnath.
+- The distance from Kund to Guptkashi is about 25 km.
+A further 22 km is Gauri Kund where the road ends.
+From Gauri Kund, a 14 km trek starts for Kedarnath.

-- Sari Village to Chopta is 32 KMs approx and Duggalbitta is 4 – 5 KMs before Chopta.
+- Sari Village to Chopta is 32 km approx and Duggalbitta is 4 – 5 km before Chopta.

-- Overall Delhi to Syal Saur/Ukhimath/Sari Village/Duggalbitta/Chopta are almost alike with overall span of about 50-60 KMs.
-Hence, from any place you can travel to Delhi in one day without much time difference.
+- Overall Delhi to Syal Saur/Ukhimath/Sari Village/Duggalbitta/Chopta is almost alike, with an overall span of about 50-60 km.
+Hence, from any place, you can travel to Delhi in one day without much time difference.

-- You can get in touch with two very good local guides Bharat Puspwan: 09719875326, 09456108780 and Umeid (09411737835), may be if you need they can be of much help with everything and you can directly get in touch without involving any travel agent.
-Both Bharat and Umeid are good people at heart and lovely company to be with.
-Bharat is working as guide almost for more than 14 years.
+- You can get in touch with two good local guides Bharat Puspwan: 09719875326, 09456108780, and Umeid (09411737835), maybe if you need they can be of much help with everything, and you can directly get in touch without involving any travel agent.
+Both Bharat and Umeid are good people at heart and friendly company on the trek.
+Bharat is working as a guide for almost for more than 14 years.
 You can also check with Umendra Singh Negi at +918958647802 and +919456534062, who runs a dhabha at Deoria Tal and camps as well.

 There are locale temples of Usha and Anirudh, Shiva and Parvati at Ukhimath which are worth visiting too.